Pseudagrion lucifer

 commonly known as a citrine-headed riverdamsel.

 It is found in northern Australia, where it inhabits streams.

 Pseudagrion lucifer is a medium-sized damselfly.
 Males of the species have yellow faces and pruinose sides to their bodies and start of their tails; males from Cape York in Queensland have cream-yellow faces, whilst those from the Kimberley region in Western Australia have bright yellow faces.

 Pseudagrion lucifer appears similar to Pseudagrion ignifer which is found in eastern Australia.

+Etymology

+The genus name Pseudagrion is derived from the Greek ψευδής (pseudēs, "false" or "not true"), combined with Agrion, a genus name derived from the Greek ἄγριος (agrios, "wild").
+Agrion was the name given in 1775 by Johan Christian Fabricius for all damselflies.

+The species name lucifer is Latin for "light-bringer" (often used for the "morning star"), referring to the bright face of the male.